 Additionally, think about height.
 Consider a tall, skinny vase or a large, round shape to balance the rest of the design’s composition.

 In 1962 the United States issued the first Christmas postage stamp.

 Select the Main Stars

 You all know how much of a sucker I am for fresh greenery in my home.
-This holiday season I’ve been all about the live garlands and wreaths and this holiday vase is no exception.
-Save the trimmings from your tree or select a few dried or live pieces of foliage to incorporate into the vase.
+This holiday season, I’ve been all about live garlands and wreaths and this holiday vase is no exception.
+Save the trimmings from your tree, or select a few dried or live pieces of foliage to incorporate into the vase.